jarrodhadfield/MCMCglmm/articles/CourseNotes.md

-# MCMCglmm Course Notes (Overview)
+# MCMCglmm Course Notes

-The original `CourseNotes.Rnw` has been replaced by a bookdown site:
+The original `CourseNotes` vignette has been replaced by a bookdown
+site:

 - Online book: <https://jarrodhadfield.github.io/MCMCglmm/course-notes/>